[All of you are guardians and are responsible for your wards] [Bukari & Muslim]

 In the case of a child under 16 being considered for a voluntary post, the above guidelines strictly apply.
 The only exception is that there is no need for a ‘Child Employment Permit’ as the role is unpaid.

-Whether a child under 16 is volunteering or the employer has acquired a ‘Child Employment Permit’ on their behalf, they are legally not allowed to work or volunteer with children unsupervised.
+Whether a child under 16 is volunteering or the employer has acquired a ‘Child Employment Permit’ on their behalf, they are legally not allowed to work or volunteer with children unsupervised by another qualifying adult.
 The following guidelines strictly apply:

 - The supervision must be undertaken by a person who has a successful DBS clearance;